scarpent/chesser/readme.md

   - some way to select various openings for this
 - an extra study feature for studying level 1 openings or level 1 & 2, etc

-## future credit/attributions if open-sourced
+## if shared publicly...

+- data migration for courses 1, 2
+- update load courses with examples from https://en.wikibooks.org/wiki/Chess_Opening_Theory/1._d4/1...d5/2._c4/2...e6/3._Nf3 can have 10-30 examples with text and demonstrating various features (fenseq, blockquote, source, etc, can demonstrate the source json field to credit wikibooks!)

+- credit/attributions
-- python/django
+  ~ python/django
-- chessground and other chess libraries
+  ~ chessground and other chess libraries
-- alpine
+  ~ alpine
-- emoji/images/fonts/etc
+  ~ emoji/images/fonts/etc
+  ~ wikibooks openings

 ## lichess analysis FEN links